react-static/react-static/docs/config.md

 ### `getSiteData`

-`getSiteData` is very similar to a route's `getData` function, but its result is made available to the entire site via the `SiteData` and `getSiteData` component/HOC.
+`getSiteData` is very similar to a route's `getData` function, but its result is made available to the entire site via the [`useSiteData`](api.md#usesitedata) hook, `SiteData` component and the `getSiteData` HOC.
 Any data you return here, although loaded once per session, will be embedded in every page that is exported on your site.
 So tread lightly ;)

 Example: